onzfonz/comp227/src/content/7/en/part7c.md

 through [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) that were introduced in ES6.

 Let's make a few changes to the styles of our application with the help of styled components.
+I'm going to reset again the page using our default starter.
+This time I will make sure that we **do not use any stylesheet or font**, so make sure you remove any links to the bootstrap or roboto fonts.
+While either of these two links can combine with styled components, we will leave them out for now so you can be sure that everything we have is directly from the styled components.

 First, install the package with the command:

 ```bash